CPU Hierarchy 2023 – PC Processors Tier List

 CPU Hierarchy D Tier

-This is the D-level, a group of CPUs that can greatly impede your GPU from reaching its maximum capability, especially if you possess a high-quality GPU like an RTX 3090 or RX 6900XT.
+This is the D-level, a group of CPUs that can substantially impede your GPU from reaching its maximum capability, especially if you possess a high-end GPU like an RTX 3090 or RX 6900XT.

-Even considering the low costs of CPUs such as the 2600X, i3-9100, and others, they are difficult to recommend as there are comparably priced SKUs with significantly better performance.
+Even considering the modest expenses of CPUs such as the 2600X, i3-9100, and others, they are challenging to recommend as there are comparably priced SKUs with substantially better performance.

 Model Boost Clock Cores/Threads TDP